Tu'uakitau Cokanauto: The 1999 election and aftermath

-The interim government (2000 - 2001) and the 2001 election
+The interim government (2000–2001) and the 2001 election

 Following the failure of the coup, Cokanauto was appointed on 19 July 2000 to the Cabinet of interim Prime Minister Laisenia Qarase, as Minister for Local Government, Housing, and the Environment.
 His brother, Ratu Epeli Nailatikau, was Deputy Prime Minister and Minister for Fijian Affairs in the same government.

 In the general election held to restore democracy in September 2001, Cokanauto stood as an independent candidate.
 He was defeated by Josefa Vosanibola, the candidate of Qarase's party, the Soqosoqo Duavata ni Lewenivanua.

 Later developments

 As of June 2005, Cokanauto was serving as a director of the Native Land Trust Board, which administered the 83 percent of the land that was communally owned by indigenous Fijians.

+Death

+Tu'uakitau Cokanauto died on 13 September 2023, at the age of 78.